robNice/OMV-Service-Dashboard/CONFIG_README.md

 ```

 - title: Used as basic title-tag and h1
-- defaultLang: Used as fallback language if no language is specified in the URL
+- defaultLang: Used as fallback language if no language file can be found
 - infoDrawerRefreshInterval: How often the info drawer should be refreshed (in seconds)
 - port: Port the application listens on
 - omvRpcPath: Path to the omv-rpc binary: this is needed to read the disk list / smart info